 As you are legally responsible to ensure that exposure to dust & fumes for your workforce is minimised and controlled, you need to ensure that your LEV testing company is reputable.

-You should look for references or testimonials of your LEV testing company.
+You should look for references or testimonials of your Local Exhaust Ventilation testing company.
 HSG258 says that a “competent person” should carry out the tests.
 We strongly feel that this person should be P601 accredited.
 This is a UK qualification on Thorough Examination and Testing of Local Exhaust Ventilation Systems.
 The company you choose should be able to demonstrate an understanding of the law & of the COSHH regulations & Approved Code of Practice.

 What should the LEV testing company do?